-United Way invests more the $650,000 in intitatives to prepare children in Baytown, Highlands and Chambers County to succeed when they enter Kindergarten.
+United Way invests in intitatives to prepare children in Baytown, Highlands and Chambers County to succeed when they enter Kindergarten.

 Readiness of our children to succeed in school depends on the adults who are with the children each day.
 With this big picture in mind, key United Way partners and volunteers stakeholders have identified and implemented five initiatives.